Condition

 45 minutes of each training session

-Attach an exercise band at hip height in front of you.
-Sit on a chair with your face towards the exercise band.
-Wrap the exercise band around your ankle.
-Lift and stretch your leg.
-Then slowly bend your knee to tighten the resistance band.
-Hold the tension for a few seconds and slowly stretch the knee again.
+Secure an exercise band at hip height in front of you.
+Sit on a chair facing the exercise band.
+Loop the exercise band around your ankle.
+Lift and extend your leg.
+Then slowly bend your knee so that the exercise band tightens.
+Hold the tension for a few seconds and slowly straighten your knee again.

 Attach an exercise band 10 cm above floor level.
-Stand facing the resistance band.
-Wrap the elastic band around the training leg between the knee and ankle (the lower down, the greater the load).
-Slowly pull your leg back to tighten the elastic band.
-Hold the tension for a few seconds and slowly bring your leg forwards to the starting position.
+Stand facing the exercise band.
+Loop the band around your leg between the knee and the ankle (the lower you position it, the greater the resistance).
+Slowly bring your leg back so that the elastic band tightens.
+Hold the stretch for a few seconds, then slowly bring your leg forward to the starting position.

 Attach an exercise band at hip height.
-Wrap the exercise band around your hip so that the exercise band is taut.
-Stand on your healthy leg with your side facing the resistance band.
-Sit down on the healthy leg and land on the training leg further away so that the exercise band is further tensioned.
-Remember that the elastic band should be positioned so that it provides resistance in the push-off.
-Repeat the exercise on the opposite leg.
+Place the resistance band around your hips so that it is taut.
+Stand on your good leg with your side facing the resistance band.
+Push off with your good leg and land on the leg furthest away, so that the resistance band tightens further.
+Remember that the band must be positioned so that it provides resistance as you push off.
+Repeat the exercise on the other leg.

-Attach an exercise band to a heavy chair leg, for example.
+Attach an exercise band to a sturdy chair leg, for example.
 Lie on your back with your feet against the exercise band.
-Wrap the elastic band around both feet/ankles.
-Bend your knees to the maximum so that your heels are close to your buttocks and lift your hips so that your back is straight.
-Hold the position for a few seconds, then slowly stretch your legs and lower your hips to reach the starting position.
+Wrap the band around both feet/ankles.
+Bend your knees as far as possible so that your heels are close to your buttocks, and lift your hips so that your back is straight.
+Hold the position for a few seconds, then slowly straighten your legs and lower your hips to return to the starting position.